ballerina-platform/ballerina-spec/beps/lib-graphql/1460_graphql_client_subscription_support.md

   - `error` - the corresponding stream is terminated with a `graphql:SubscriptionError` carrying the GraphQL errors, and the ID is removed from the map.
   - `complete` - the corresponding stream is terminated with `()`, and the ID is removed from the map.
 - Messages received for an ID that is not in the map are ignored.
 Such messages can occur when the server sends events for an operation the user has already unsubscribed from, before the `complete` message reaches the server.
-- `ping` messages are answered with `pong` messages automatically, independent of any operation.
+- `ping` messages are handled independently of any operation: they are dispatched to the configured `pingMessageHandler` if one is provided, and answered with a `pong` message automatically otherwise.

 #### Stream Semantics